Twenkid/HLS-Insert-ID3-Timed-Metadata/README.md

 ```
 ...

-Also, viewTS graph of the output fsc_meta.ts doesn't show the presence of pid 258 stream (not studied the code so deep to trace that, too).
+Also, viewTS graph of the output fsc_meta.ts doesn't show the presence of pid 258 stream (I have not studied the code so deep to trace that, too).

-As far I understand for now, the script is supposed to add that new program_id (data stream) and the new timestamps ,right?
+As far I understand for now, the script is supposed to add that new program_id (data stream) and the new timestamps ...
 Or it has to be prepared beforehand and forced (with PTS/DTS set, the question of the colleague).

 I haven't found how yet, although I noticed ffmpeg parameters regarding mpegts tables or stream ids, such as: